corentin-begne/phalconTool/README.md

 ```

 ### Migration
-The migration system is based on annotations in the models and report the difference from the database.
+The migration system is based on annotations and modification made in the models and report the difference from the database.
 ```
 phalcon generate:migration
 ```
-Once is done, you can run the migration
+Once its done, you can run the migration
 ```
 phalcon migration:run
 ```